denadai2/Gas-consumption-outliers/README.md

 Why
 -------------
-The results has a 14.14 RMSE, so it can't predict so well the gas consumptions, consecutively I can't run a good outlier detection mechanism.
+The results have 14.14 RMSE, so it can't predict so well the gas consumptions, consecutively I can't run a good outlier detection mechanism.
 In blue you see the gas consumption, in green the prediction:<br />
 <img src="https://i.imgur.com/sH0tPy6.png"><br />
 I see that in some papers that even if they predict daily or hourly consumption in the electric power, they have errors like <a href="https://www.sciencedirect.com/science/article/pii/0301421595001166">MSE = 0.01</a>.